 We have spoken before about how important it is to sleep in a bedroom environment that is cool, dark, and quiet.
 Imagine you’re snuggled in bed next to your partner.
 The bedroom is at the perfect temperature.
 It’s nice and dark.
 You’re drifting off to sleep after a long, productive day.
 Just as you’re about to doze off and enter the land of dreams, it starts.
 Snoring!
 You lean over to gently nudge your partner’s shoulder.
 The snoring stops.
 Another minute or two goes by.
 It starts again...and again, and again.
 No matter what you do, the silence is never long enough for you to fall asleep.
 What can you do?
-It may feel impossible to sleep next to someone who is snoring, but we have the tips and tricks you need to do it!
+It may feel impossible to sleep next to someone who is snoring, but we have the tips and tricks you need to do it and a dedicated article on helping women stop snoring.
+Addressing snoring can even provide additional health benefits including preventing sore throats.

 How to Sleep When Someone is Snoring